dchaplinsky/translit-ua/README.rst

 translit-ua
 ===========

-Transliteration (romanization, latinization) for ukrainian and russian languages with variety of transliteration tables (including official ones).
+Transliteration (romanization, latinization) for Ukrainian and russian languages with various transliteration tables (including official ones).
-Translit-ua has 13 transliteration tables for Ukrainian language:
+Translit-ua has 13 transliteration tables for the Ukrainian language:

 - UkrainianKMU (National 2010, most recent one approved by The Cabinet)
 - UkrainianSimple (Simple one)